NCAR/tiegcm/doc/userguide/diags.rst

 Click on the short name to obtain detailed information about the calculation and saving of a diagnostic field.

+On the history files, "Short Name" will be the variable name, and "Long Name" and "Units" will be attributes of the variable.
+"Grid" refers to the number of dimensions (2d lat-lon, or 3d lat-lon-level), and whether the field is on the geographic or geomagnetic grid.

-A :download:`text version of the table <_static/diags.table>` is also available, and is printed to stdout by a model run (the ordering of the fields in the text table may be different than in the below table).
+A :download:`text version of the table <_static/diags.table>` is also available, and is printed to stdout by a model run (ordering of the fields in the text table may be different than in the below table).

 .. _diag_fields:

-.. index:: diagnostic fields;

 ============================== ====================================== ============ ==========
 Short Name                     Long Name                              Units        Grid